featuriz/Complete-React-Redux/README.md

 # INFO

-- PROPS
+- LIST Output

-Passing data from parent Component to child
+Passing data as list from parent Component to child